James Wallwork: Waterfront Commissioner

 Governor Christine Todd Whitman appointed Wallwork to serve as the Commissioner for New Jersey on the Waterfront Commission of New York Harbor.

-Family and retirement
+Personal life and death

-He married the former Lark Lataner of Orange, New Jersey in 1965.
-They have one daughter, Lyric Wallwork Winik, a book and magazine writer.
+In 1965, Wallwork married Lark Lataner of Orange, New Jersey.
+They had one daughter, Lyric Wallwork Winik, a book and magazine writer.
 His son-in-law is historian Jay Winik, the author of the New York Times #1 bestseller April 1865 (2001).
 Following his retirement from his business, he lived in Far Hills, New Jersey before relocating to Bethesda, Maryland.

+Wallwork died in Bethesda on October 23, 2024, at the age of 94.